-- Hearing from public figures and celebrities who are examples of that faith (75%) - Miraculous stories of people being healed or supernatural occurrences (65%)
+- 1. Hearing from public figures and celebrities who are examples of that faith (75%) - 2.
+Miraculous stories of people being healed or supernatural occurrences (65%) - 3.
+Stories/testimonies from people who have changed because of their faith (63%)

-The top two repellents are also consistent for those identifying with Christianity, however, they indicate the aspect of Christianity that is third most likely to repel further exploration as 'philosophical discussion and debating ideas' (34%).
+The top two repellents are also consistent for those identifying with Christianity, however, they identify the aspect of Christianity that is third most likely to repel further exploration as 'philosophical discussion and debating ideas' (34%).